Spiral: From the Book of Saw is a 2021 released American horror-thriller about a criminal mastermind who unleashes a twisted form of justice.

 On May 25, 2021, Lionsgate announced that Spiral will stream exclusively on Starz, starting on October 8, 2021, in the United States.
 The next day, it was revealed that it will be released on PVOD on June 1, 2021, in Canada

 Joe Drake, chairman of the Lionsgate Motion Picture Group, said: “We think Samuel L. Jackson and Chris Rock along with Max Minghella and Marisol Nichols make this film completely special in the Saw canon and we can’t wait to unleash this unexpected and sinister new story on fans of this franchise.
 This is next level of Saw on full tilt.”

 Variety first reported that actor-comedian Chris Rock and Lionsgate are collaborating on a Saw spinoff.
 Rock said: “I’ve been a fan of Saw since the first film in 2004.
 I am excited by the opportunity to take this to a really intense and twisted new place.”

-Joe Drake, chairman of Lionsgate’s Motion Picture Group, made the announcement that the new movie will be released on October 23, 2020.
+Joe Drake, chairman of Lionsgate’s Motion Picture Group, enthused about the new movie:

 “When Chris Rock came to us and described in chilling detail his fantastic vision that reimagines and spins off the world of the notorious Jigsaw Killer, we were all-in,” said Drake.
 “Saw’ is one of the highest-grossing horror franchises of all time [grossing nearly $1 billion worldwide] and it’s one of Lionsgate’s most successful film series.